irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 ### Changes Summary
 Copycat overall is a really good deck, but amount of health you gain from it is simply too good.
 Gaining 2 tap health on DS with a 2 second invulerability by just having a joker is a bit too good, considering some options from the 9th perk card copies, so some of the neutral aspects (non-copy parts) of the deck were nerfed.
-- Choose a boost for cards 1,3,5,7: Healing bonus is reduced from 20% to 15%, to make 2 tap health builds on DS harder to get.
+- Choose a boost for cards 1,3,5,7: Health bonus is reduced from 20% to 15%, to make 2 tap health builds on DS harder to get.
 Armor and dodge bonuses unchanged.
 Crouch and bag movement speed bonus was unchanged, but this bonus now also allows to carry more total ammo.
-This is a niche upgrade, but can be sometimes usefull, when other upgrades you just simply don't need.
+This is a niche upgrade, but can be sometimes usefull, when you just simply don't need other upgrades.
 - Card 1: Identical
 - Card 3: Identical, but the heal bonus is different when using Bullseye skill.
 This was done in such a way because both of these skills share a cooldown in the code.
 It is possible to split these timers, but if i did so, all infoHUD's out there will be broken and display incorrect information.
 This way infoHUD's wont be broken and overall amount per minute is the same, even though you could agrue that this will lead to slighlty less healing since you can't always activate this skill after it's cooldown is over, but thats a small price to pay considering other buffs this perk got.
 - Card 5: Identical